Best Men’s Hiking Shirts of 2019

 Both merino and synthetic materials have pros and cons.
 If you are interested in reading about them in more detail, then check out our article Which Baselayer Is Best? — Merino Wool vs Synthetic.

 In brief though, both have great moisture-wicking properties, are quick drying, and will keep you insulated when wet.

 The upside of merino is that it is soft, naturally odour-resistant, and feels nicer against the skin when damp.
 The downside of merino is that it is expensive and less durable.

 The upside of synthetics are that they are less expensive and more durable.
 But the downside is that they aren’t as soft as merino and — although they dry slightly faster than merino — they don’t feel particularly nice against the skin when wet.

-Whether you opt for merino or synthetic underwear will depend on: your budget, your demands for durability, and your personal preferences (some people just really love merino, others just really love synthetics… personally we are the former).
-In some cases, manufacturers will use a blend — for example, merino wool wrapped around a synthetic nylon core — like in the Smartwool boxer briefs reviewed above.
+Whether you opt for merino or synthetic will depend on: your budget, your demands for durability, and your personal preferences (some people just really love merino, others just really love synthetics… personally we are the former).
+In some cases, manufacturers will use a blend — for example, merino wool wrapped around a synthetic nylon core — like in the Smartwool Merino T-shirt reviewed above.
 This can lead to the best of worlds, since you get the benefits of merino against the skin, but the added durability of the synthetics.